 Land Crossings in Vietnam

 One of the most common ways for backpackers to enter Vietnam is by land, usually by bus.
-Travelers backpacking in nearby countries can cross the Vietnamese border to enter the country at up to 16 different Vietnam eVisa land border crossings.
+Travelers backpacking in nearby countries can cross the Vietnamese border to enter the country at up to 16 different Vietnam eVisa land border gates.

 The following is a list of the land crossings that accept the eVisa for Vietnam: